SHRINK Your Waistline with THESE 5 Drinks (Yum!)

 It can also help prevent kidney stones.

-You can drink coconut water straight, or use as it as the liquid base for your smoothies.
+You can drink coconut water straight or use it as the liquid base for your smoothies.

 I know I said I wasn’t going to mention tea, but kombucha tea is different.
 It’s a fermented tea made from tea, sugar, yeast, and bacteria.

-It’s fantastic for your gut health because it’s a good source of probiotics.
-It can also help kill harmful bacteria, like the kind that cause infections and yeast.
+Kombucha is fantastic for your gut health because it’s a good source of probiotics.
+It can also help kill harmful bacteria, like the kind that causes infections and yeast.

 Two for the price of one!
 Cinnamon milk is a delicious treat that gives you the benefit of both the milk AND the cinnamon.
 Cinnamon is known for boosting metabolism, fighting infections, and repairing tissue damage.